IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Usage

 In a Circular Bar, always use the actual value for the text label and, when adding more elaborate text in a Linear Bar, provide your best estimate for the state of completion of the task in time/files left, rather than displaying a generic string to the user.
+However, you may use the Indetermiante variants for both bars to display a Progress without certain and clear competion time.

 | Do                                                                                 | Don't                                                                                  |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |
 | <img class="responsive-img" src="../images/progress_do1.png" srcset="../images/progress_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/progress_dont1.png" srcset="../images/progress_dont1@2x.png 2x" /> |
 | <img class="responsive-img" src="../images/progress_do2.png" srcset="../images/progress_do2@2x.png 2x" /> | <img class="responsive-img" src="../images/progress_dont2.png" srcset="../images/progress_dont2@2x.png 2x" /> |
+//@Yoanna add another do/dont like 2 but with an Indetermiante progress for the do scenario and Uploading... text for the label

 ## Additional Resources